some100/bootmgr-rs/HACKING.md

 * error (provides `BootError`)
 * system (provides UEFI, filesystem, and protocol helpers)

+config contains parsers, which are essentially structs implementing `ConfigParser` that, given an `fs` and `handle`, will generate boot entries in the format of `Config`, that are pushed into the `configs` parameter.

 boot itself is structured into 5 submodules, those being:

 * action (provides firmware reset, reboot, and shutdown functions, as well as a PXE parser)